little-apps/LittleJWTDocs/blacklist-manager.md

 use LittleApps\LittleJWT\Facades\LittleJWT;
 use LittleApps\LittleJWT\Facades\Blacklist;

-// The current JWT instance can be retrieved from the \Illuminate\Http\Request object.
+// The current JsonWebToken instance can be retrieved from the \Illuminate\Http\Request object.
 $jwt = $request->getJwt();

 $blacklisted = Blacklist::isBlacklisted($jwt);